-Glucocorticosteroids: Regular treatment with inhaled glucocorticosteroids is only appropriate for patients with an $FEV_1 < 50\%$ predicted and repeated exacerbations (for example, 3 in the last three years).
+Glucocorticosteroids: Regular treatment with inhaled glucocorticosteroids does not modify the long-term decline in FEV1 but has been shown to reduce the frequency of exacerbations and thus improve health status for symptomatic patients with an FEV1 < 50% predicted and repeated exacerbations (for example, 3 in the last three years).

-This treatment has been shown to reduce the frequency of exacerbations and thus improve health status, but does not modify the long-term decline in FEV_1 .
 The dose-response relationships and long-term safety of inhaled glucocorticosteroids in COPD are not known.
-Long-term treatment with oral glucocorticosteroids is not recommended.
+Treatment with inhaled glucocorticosteroids increases the likelihood of pneumonia and does not reduce overall mortality.